 \$200 copayment only applies for patients that are admitted directly to Medicare-covered outpatient hospital observation services.
-Copayment is per day.

 \$0 for all other Medicare-covered outpatient hospital observation services.

 Prior Authorization is required.
 Your provider must contact our Plan prior to providing services.